syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/appearance.md

 ### Thermometer

-The "**Thermometer**" type will render the container similar to the appearance of thermometer.
+The **Thermometer** type will render the container similar to the appearance of thermometer.

 {% tab template= "linear-gauge/appearance", sourceFiles="app/**/*.ts" %}